iaindooley/RocketSled/README.markdown

 ```
 php index.php "my\\NameSpace\\ClassName"
 ```
-NB: You will need to use double backslashes on the command line
+NB: You will need to use double backslashes on the command line.

-or from the browser:
+They can also be executed from the browser:

 ```
 http://localhost/?r=my\NameSpace\ClassName
 ```

-You can also override the autoload, configs and runnable functions by passing in closures:
+You can override the default autoloader by passing in a new Closure to the RocketSled::autoload() method:

 ```php
 RocketSled::autoload(function()